 The balance ball is a “core” part of your workout.
 A 65cm burst-resistant ball lets you double your workout power by performing ab-engaging movements on the ball, such as hip lifts, dumbbell presses, anterior rollouts and crunches.
 These and more can be found in the complete IdealShape Fitness Plan, available in eBook format today.

 When we said strengthening your core could be easy, we weren’t joking: you can literally get an effective workout just by sitting on the balance ball.
 That’s because it requires core engagement to balance.
 Snag a little extra “core” time by sitting on the ball at your desk or while watching TV.

 Am I Getting A Good Workout?

 When you perform any type of exercise, you should be tapping into your core power.
-That’s how you’ll become stronger and prevent back, neck and shoulder discomfort.
+That’s how you’ll become stronger and prevent lower and upper back, neck, and shoulder discomfort.
 So it’s essential to become familiar with an “engaged” core and correct posture, especially on the balance ball.